-There’s no better way to soak in the peace of a lazy summer day than by meandering down the shaded paths of lush blueberry bushes at your local farm.
+Soak in the peace of a lazy summer day by visiting one of these fantastic farms for blueberry picking near Knoxville TN.
 From the thrill of the search to finally tasting those deliciously ripe berries, your perfect summer adventure is just a short drive away.

 Not only is berry picking a fun way to spend the morning, but it’s a great way to teach the kiddos about farming and where their food comes from.

 With 10 different farms nearby, it’s easy to support our local farmers.

 Throughout the growing season, there are also a variety of other crops available for a fruit-picking adventure near Knoxville.

 For your convenience, this post may contain various affiliate links.
 As an affiliate, and as an Amazon Associate, I earn from qualifying purchases.
 View the disclosure page for more information.

 Here you can pick blueberries, blackberries, and a variety of fresh vegetables.

 This farm is temporarily closed in 2023 due to frost that ruined most of their blossoms.
 This happened to them last year too, so maybe send a couple of prayers their way.